-The service history of the USS O’Brien is impressive, but this important destroyer also has a darker history.
-She was built during a time when asbestos was used heavily throughout navy ships.
-This use caused many of the men who served on her to become exposed to the harmful asbestos fibers.
-Some of these men, who served their country along with so many others, were later diagnosed with devastating, asbestos-related conditions.
+The USS O’Brien (DD-725) was a destroyer constructed when asbestos was used heavily throughout Navy ships.
+This use caused many of the men who served on her to become exposed to the harmful asbestos fibers and some to be diagnosed with mesothelioma.

 Construction and Repairs